The prospect of looking for a new job is a daunting one for most. It’s time-consuming, painful, distressing, and can be a source of disappointment.

 You may get ‘lucky’ and have an agency set you up and help you secure that dream job.
 But you can’t rely on anyone else, get out there and do the hard work yourself.
 You need to make your own luck.

 You can look at the process as a numbers game.
-The more jobs you apply for the higher chance of success.
+The more jobs you apply for the higher your chance of success.
 This doesn’t devalue the process, quite the opposite.
 You deserve to be rewarded for your hard work.

 Don’t Let the Process Become All You Do